Clinical Microbiology Short Essay Question And Answers

 • The cyst develops further when ingested by man which is the definitive host

-• It may develop in any organ but are usually present in the subcutaneous tissues and muscles.
+• It may develop in any organ but is usually present in the subcutaneous tissues and muscles.

 • They cause palpable nodule in sub-cutaneous tissues and muscles